A Short History of Our Community

 For several years Holy Trinity served as religious headquarters for the Greek Orthodox faithful of the entire western region.
 Its priests were kept busy administering to the needs of Orthodox Christians as far away as Arizona, Nevada and Oregon.
 Most Greek Orthodox Christians throughout the West had their sacraments officiated by a priest from Holy Trinity.

 Four priests who served at Holy Trinity were later elevated to the episcopacy.
-Father Kallistos Papageorgopulos became the city's first Bishop of San Francisco in 1927.
-Father Philaretos loannides became the first bishop of Chicago in 1922, Father Athenagoras Kavadas became the Bishop of Boston, and Father Irenaeos Kassimatis became the Bishop of South America.
+Father Kallistos Papageorgopulos became the first Bishop of San Francisco August 7, 1927.
+Father Philaretos loannides became the first bishop of Chicago in 1922 and later Metropolitan of Syros, Father Athenagoras Kavadas became the Bishop of Boston, and Father Irenaeos Kassimatis became the Bishop of South America.
 It is also important to note that in 1909 the King of Greece awarded Father Stefanos Macaronis the silver cross of the order of the chevalier and the Holy Savior.